tomas-fryza/vhdl-course/Labs/03-vivado/README.md

 Copy/paste your EDA Playground `design.vhd` code from the previous exercise to `comparator_2bit.vhd` source file.

+The Nexys A7 board have hardwired connections between FPGA chip and the switches and LEDs.
+To use these devices it is necessary to include in your project the correct pin assignments.
 Copy/paste constraints from [Nexys-A7-50T-Master.xdc](https://github.com/Digilent/digilent-xdc) to `nexys-a7-50t.xdc` file.
+The pin assignments in the file are useful only if the pin names that appear in this file are exactly the same as the port names used in your VHDL entity.

 Use **Add Sources** > **Add or create simulation sources** and create a new VHDL file `tb_comparator_2bit`.
 Copy/pase your EDA Playground `testbench.vhd` code from previous exercise to `tb_comparator_2bit.vhd` file.